grindvoll/dust-sinatra/README.markdown

-# Dust-Rails
+# Dust-Sinatra

-This gem adds the Dust template and a corresponding assets engine to the asset pipeline in Rails => 3.1 applications.
+This gem adds the Dust template and a corresponding assets engine to sinatra applications.

 For detailed information about Dust, visit <http://akdubya.github.com/dustjs/>